 As shown in the table. the connection between agriculture and livestock is inseparable; therefore the largest land surface, about 50%, is planted with forage for livestock.
-Less planted vineyards, due inconvenient
+Less planted are vinevards, due to inconvenient

 Number of heads: Livestock farming is a very important sector in the area of Diber, and mainly they raise cattle, goats, sheep and there is a recent tendency for chickens and bees.
 The table below gives the number of animals in Diber area.